ddmnet/App-Deploy-Server/readme.md

 Howdy!
 This is TeamDDM's App Deploy server code.
 It's an extremely simple website developed in PHP.

+## What's it for?

+We use it on our internal network to make final / in-beta builds of our apps available to everybody in the company.
+It's intended as an extremely simple dashboard for company employees to have access to testing and demo apps.

+If you need something more robust (i.e. user permissions, login, tracking, bug reporting), you should probably look at something more robust like [TestFlight](http://testflightapp.com), which is awesome.
+But kinda complicated.
+(Please don't email me.
+We use TestFlight.
+It is awesome.
+But the level of effort it requires isn't sustainable for what we're doing with this.
+Thanks.)

 ## Requirements

 Apache, PHP, mod_rewrite, `.htaccess` (or access to your Apache config).